Coach Splendorio's Health Class

 Changes for Boys and Girls

-For boys, the hormones travel through the blood and tell the testes (say: TES-teez), the two egg-shaped glands in the scrotum (the sac that hangs under the penis), to begin making testosterone (say: tess-TAHS-tuh-rone) and sperm.
-Testosterone is the hormone that causes most of the changes in a boy's body during puberty, and men need sperm to be able to reproduce (be the father of a baby).
+For boys, the hormones travel through the blood to begin making testosterone (say: tess-TAHS-tuh-rone).
+Testosterone is the hormone that causes most of the changes in a boy's body during puberty.

 In girls, these hormones target the two ovaries (say: OH-vuh-reez), which contain eggs that have been in the girl's body since she was born.
 The hormones cause the ovaries to start making another hormone, called estrogen.
-Together, these hormones prepare a girl's body to start her periods and be able to become pregnant someday.
+Together, these hormones prepare a girl's body to start her growth.

-Boys and girls both begin to grow hair under their arms and their pubic areas (on and around the genitals).
+Boys and girls both begin to grow hair under their arms and their pubic areas.
 It starts out looking light and thin.
 Then, as kids go through puberty, it becomes longer, thicker, heavier, curlier, and darker.
 Eventually, boys also start to grow hair on their faces.

 It's Just a Growth Spurt